MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-26-release-notes.md

 ### Sample scene updates

 Updates the scene understanding sample scene to correctly reflect the shipped state of the Unity plugin.
 Also updates the sample to no longer have a dependency on the spatial awareness sample scene being imported.
+Before updating to 2.6.1 you should delete the imported scene understanding and spatial awareness samples if they are present in your project to avoid possible conflicts.
+If you did not remove those samples and do see conflicts related to those in the console, please remove both samples (or the `Assets/Samples/Mixed Reality Toolkit Examples` folder) and then try importing again.

 Updates the dialog example scene to correctly describe the current dialog scenarios.